anjumArnab/anjumArnab/README.md

 ### [Markify](https://github.com/anjumArnab/Markify)
 **Description:** Flutter app that tracks your CGPA using Google Sheets as the backend, powered by a Google Apps Script REST API.
 It lets you download your data in CSV, JSON, or PDF formats and easily share it with others.

-**Tech Stack:** Flutter, Material Design, Google Sheets, Google Apps Script, Provider
+**Tech Stack:** Flutter, Material Design, Google Sheets, Google Apps Script, GetX

 ![Markify](https://github.com/anjumArnab/Markify/blob/main/assets/markify.gif)